 April 25, 2022, Carol J.G.
 Ward

 Alumna Lorri Unumb's journey to becoming an advocate for families affected by autism began when she and her husband Dan noticed their son Ryan wasn’t behaving and developing like other children.
 Ryan was diagnosed with autism shortly before his second birthday.
 Today, Unumb is internationally known for her advocacy.
-She has written ground-breaking autism insurance legislation and co-founded, with her husband, a nonprofit center for families affected by autism in South Carolina.

 April 21, 2022, Communications and Marketing